-- Preheat the oven to 232°C. Line a baking tray with foil and grease with 1 tablespoon coconut oil.
+- Preheat the oven to 450ºF (232ºC).
+Line a baking sheet with foil and grease with 1 tablespoon coconut oil.

-- In a bowl, whisk together the oat flour, unsweetened almond milk, salt and garlic powder to make the batter.
+- In a bowl, whisk together oat flour, unsweetened almond milk, salt, and garlic powder to make the batter.

 - Place 1 cup of breadcrumbs in a separate bowl.

 - Coat the cauliflower florets in the batter one at a time, letting any excess drip off.
-Transfer to the breadcrumbs and coat completely, then place coated florets onto the foil-lined baking tray.
+Transfer to the breadcrumbs and coat completely, then place coated florets onto the foil-lined baking sheet.
 Repeat until all florets are coated.
-Bake for 20–25 minutes until crispy and slightly golden.
+Bake for 20 to 25 minutes until crispy and slightly golden.

-- Gently toss the cauliflower in the sauce then return to the baking tray and continue baking for another 5 minutes.
+- Gently toss the cauliflower in the sauce then return to the baking sheet and continue baking for another 5 minutes.
 Remove from the oven and serve immediately.